younanna/SpikeExercise/README.md

 Next: I will create user profile page to test user profile is successfully updated.

 ## Journal 8: User Profile page
+Finally!!
+I can view profile.
+Even after I log out and log in again, I can see stored profile.
+I really struggled to make it works.
+I can't remember what changes I made, but I made a lot of change to make it.
+Connecting and using database on Java is not simple as I thought.
+It took 5 hours to figure it out, but it was really valuable time.
+My application is simple, but I satisfy with it, since I can use real database on application now!